crossplane/upjet/docs/adding-new-resource.md

 provider][provider-guide] and [how to configure resources][config-guide].
 Here we will go over the steps that will take us to `v1beta1` quality.

-1. Fork the provider to which you will add resources and create a feature branch.
+1. Fork the provider repo to which you will add resources and create a feature branch.

-2. Go to the Terraform Registry page of the resource you will add, we will add the resource [`aws_redshift_endpoint_access`] as an example in this guide.
+2. Go to the Terraform Registry page of the resource you will add.
+We will add the resource [`aws_redshift_endpoint_access`] as an example in this guide.
+We will use this page in the following steps, especially in determining the external name configuration, determining conflicting fields, etc.

 3. Determine the resource's external name configuration:
+Our external name configuration relies on the Terraform ID format of the resource which we find in the import section on the Terraform Registry page.
 Here we'll look for clues about how the Terraform ID is shaped so that we can infer the external name configuration.
 In this case, there is an `endpoint_name` argument seen under the `Argument Reference` section and when we look at